“It’s very difficult for a woman in 1862 to achieve anything beyond motherhood … but not impossible.” The Yankee Maiden, Samantha Lee

 I walked to the defense table and held out my hand.
 “You did a fine job, Mr. Farmer.
 I learned a lot from you during this trial.”
 We shook hands.
-I eased mine back, grasping the other and held them before my bosom.
+I eased mine back, grasped the other, and held them before my bosom.
 “You once told me at the start of the trial that I stuck out like an elephant at a train station.
 Well, Mr. Lincoln once said, ‘When you have got an elephant by the hind legs, and she is trying to run away, it’s best to let her run.’”
 He laughed which allowed me to.
-He’s being a good sport about it.
-“No hard feelings, then?”
+He’s taking it with good sport.
+“No hard feelings?”

 He shook his head.
 “I wish you luck on Saturday.
 One word of advice though … drop the ten-dollar words and speak to the people.”

 “Miss Lee,” Judge Wainwright said.
 “Mr. Sage and I are waiting.”

 The judge raised his eyebrows.
 “Well, you look happy with yourself, and you should be.
 That’s about the finest performance from an apprentice attorney I’ve ever seen.”

 I felt myself grinning.
 “Thank you, Your Honor.”